Galser/tf-github-kitchen/README.md

 # tf-github-kitchen
 TF skills map 200 - GitHub provider + KitchenCI test

-# Introduction
+# Purpose
-The GitHub provider is used to interact with GitHub organization resources.
-See detailed description here : [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html)

-The provider allows you to manage your GitHub organization's members and teams easily.
-It needs to be configured with the proper credentials before it can be used.

-This repo demonstrates the usage of some basic features of the GitHub provider, not all of them.
+This repo demonstrate use of [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html) to create repository and followed by KitchenCI tests covering this operation.

 # Requirements
-This repo assumes general knowledge about Terraform and GitHub, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started) and [Quick Start Guide for GitHub](https://guides.github.com/activities/hello-world/)
+This repository assumes general knowledge about Terraform and GitHub, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started) and [Quick Start Guide for GitHub](https://guides.github.com/activities/hello-world/)

 We also going to use [KitchenCI](https://kitchen.ci/), but all instructions and tests are provided in a dedicated section in README on [How to install KitchenCI](#how-to-install-kitchenci).